itsmesrishti/devchallenges-responsivepath/my-gallery-master/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
+- **Where can I see your demo?**<br>
+  You can see my demo here: https://devchallenges-responsivepath-project5.netlify.app/

-- What was your experience?
+- **What was your experience?**<br>
+  I enjoyed creating the gallery page and figuring out how to make images and the design fully responsive.

-- What have you learned/improved?
+- **What have you learned/improved?**<br>
-- Your wisdom? :)
+  I added a new feature: a carousel.
+User can click on an image to view the expanded version of the image and navigate to other images too through a carousel.

 ### Built With